 Use all your powers of lateral creative thinking on a variety of business development stuff:

 Never forget the power of PR.
 Could you do a stunt in a local paper or write something for a trade rag that gets your name in front of a bunch of new buyers?
-Media coverage is awesome, it’s a time-honoured badge of social proof – people believe what they read much more than they would ever let on.
+Media coverage is fantastic; it’s a time-honoured badge of social proof – people believe what they read much more than they would ever let on.

-If you were an FTE, there would be a company training budget, courses to choose from and forms to fill, to prove the business case for a day out of the office.
+If you were an FTE, there would be a company training budget, courses to choose from, and forms to fill, to prove the business case for a day out of the office.

-When you are flush, you might also want to stock up on a reading list of text books.
+When you are flush, you might also want to stock up on a reading list of textbooks.
 But education needn’t cost a penny - see these two previous CB articles 58 of the best websites and apps to learn something new and 50 free online courses for creatives and entrepreneurs for inspiration of which courses to take.

 Learning is not only good for the mind and soul – online courses are an underrated networking opportunity.
 I’ve met several people who’ve offered me work that way.

-When we’re quiet, the best thing we can do for our sanity is have ongoing conversations that we hope will turn into work.
+When we’re quiet, the best thing we can do for our sanity is to have ongoing conversations that we hope will turn into work.
 If you find yourself in a position of no project, no pipeline, you will feel utterly hopeless.
 So no matter how busy you are, make time to keep the networking and email marketing going.
 Keep your job board profiles up to date – or join new ones.

-Your poor anxious brain will thank you for having a few warmed-up leads to fire a quick email to, just to see if that project you talked about is ready to bring you in; it’s a great way to keep constant hope alive, even if they don’t all come off.
+Your poor anxious brain will thank you for having a few warmed-up leads to fire a quick email to, to see if that project you talked about is ready to bring you in; it’s a great way to keep constant hope alive, even if they don’t all come off.

 I’m a firm believer in side projects for the sake of side projects.
-As well as freelancing, I’ve got a novel plot simmering away and I occasionally do a bit of stand-up comedy.
-It’s nice to have something completely unrelated to think about, instead of forever wondering if/when that elusive email brief is finally going to arrive…
+As well as freelancing, I’ve got a novel plot simmering away, and I occasionally do a bit of stand-up comedy.
+It’s nice to have something completely unrelated to think about, instead of forever wondering if/when that elusive email brief is finally going to arrive.

 Checking our email too much is the bane of a freelancers’ life.
 If you have the discipline to check just two or three times a day, you’ve got a stronger will than me!

-But to try and sidestep the pangs of hurt when you check and there’s absolutely nothing new, sign up for every relevant blog and newsletter that you come across.
+But to try and sidestep the pangs of hurt when you check, and there’s nothing new, sign up for every relevant blog and newsletter that you come across.
 It’s a double win – it keeps you in the loop, may offer inspiration and, at the very least, helps take the edge of that static inbox feeling.
 Only a little bit, mind, but every little helps.

 Remember, have faith: something always turns up.
 It’s just a case of making sure you are in the right frame of mind to convert opportunities when they do arrive – and that your freelance blues don’t suck all the joy out of your life during the meantime.